tudelft-cs4200/2021/project/ms3/index.md

 1. Lecture on Virtual Machines

-    In [this lecture](/lectures/techniques/virtual-machines), we discussed the architecture of the JVM, some Java bytecode instructions, and different approaches to code generation in Spoofax.
+    In [this lecture](/lectures/dynamics/virtual-machines), we discussed the architecture of the JVM and some Java bytecode instructions.
+In [the lecture](/lectures/dynamics/code-generation) we discussed approaches to code generation in Spoofax.

 2. Java Virtual Machine Specification